Trainee Positions At Eastern Health (Box Hill)

 4) undertaken applied clinical research (research area to be discussed with supervisor)

-The stroke fellow may also obtain experience in other neurology subspecialties as they undertake clinics, tutorials, and participate in Neurosciences clinical workload.
+The fellow may also obtain experience in other neurology subspecialties as they undertake clinics, tutorials, and participate in Neurosciences clinical workload.
+The exact program can be discussed on application.

 Hospital Information